-An antibiotic of choice should be able to enter the host cells, bind to the penicillin-binding protein 3 (PBP3) of Listeria and remain active in the hostile intracellular environment.
+An antibiotic of choice should be able to enter the host cells, bind to the penicillin-binding protein 3 (PBP3) of Listeria, and remain active in the hostile intracellular environment.
 Listeria strains are generally susceptible to the clinically important antibiotics, albeit usually resistant to cephalosporins.

-The adequate dose is also important.
+An adequate dose is also important.
 Knowing that Listeria monocytogenes has a high affinity for the central nervous system, the dosages of drugs intended for patients with listerial meningitis should be used for all individuals with listeriosis – even in the absence of proven neuroinvasive disease.

-For patients intolerant or allergic to penicillins, trimethoprim-sulfamethoxazole is considered to be the best alternative single agent.
+For patients intolerant or allergic to penicillin, trimethoprim-sulfamethoxazole is considered to be the best alternative single agent.
 Certain animal studies and in vitro data suggest a potential role for the newer fluoroquinolones, but clinical data are lacking.

 Prevention of listeriosis